Retirement Social Security

 What this means for retirees

-Even though the overpayment rules are not new, the lack of enforcement during the COVID years and reduced staffing can result in recovery efforts years after the error occurred.
+Even though the overpayment rules are not new, the reduced enforcement during the COVID years and reduced staffing may result in recovery efforts years after the error occurred.
 The longer it takes to start the recovery process and the larger the amount is, the more it can impact a retiree's monthly income.
 A partial or full withholding of a monthly benefit disrupts a retiree's cash flow, and it can make it difficult for them to meet their monthly expenses.
 This is especially true for retirees who rely heavily on Social Security as a primary income source.

 Bottom line